 The reason to have a co-signer on a mortgage is because that person can help you qualify for the loan.
-For example, if a person earns significant income or has sizeable financial reserves then having them co-sign your loan may help you get approved or qualify for a higher mortgage amount.
+For example, if a person earns significant income or has sizable financial reserves then having them co-sign your loan may help you get approved or qualify for a higher mortgage amount.
 If the person lacks these characteristics, then it may not make sense to have them co-sign your loan.

 In some scenarios, like the one you describe in your question, having a co-signer offers little benefit to your application.
-For example, if the co-signer does not earn a monthly income but has debt expenses such as a mortgage, credit card or other loan payments, no additional income is added to your application but the co-signer’s debt payments are included in your debt-to-income ratio.
+For example, if the co-signer does not earn a monthly income but has debt expenses such as a mortgage, rent, credit card or other loan payments, no additional income is added to your application but the co-signer’s debt payments are included in your debt-to-income ratio.

 The higher your monthly debt expense, the lower the mortgage you can afford.
 In your case, if your Dad co-signs your mortgage but does not receive any retirement income, the lender includes his monthly debt expense with no additional income, which decreases the loan you qualify for.

 Use ourMORTGAGE QUALIFICATION CALCULATORto determine the loan you can afford based on your monthly income and debt

 Another point to consider is that even if the co-signer has a higher credit score, this may not boost your application as much as you think.
 This is because when two people apply for a mortgage, the lender averages the median credit scores for the borrowers to evaluate their loan application.
 If you have three credit scores, the lender uses the middle score to calculate the average score.
 If you have two scores, the lender uses the lower score.